-When a foodborne disease outbreak is detected, such as the Listeriosis outbreak in South Africa.
-Health officials and scientists work quickly to collect as much information as possible to find out what is causing it, so they can take action to prevent more people from all ill.
+When a food-borne disease outbreak is detected.
+Such as the Listeriosis outbreak in South Africa.
+Health officials and scientists work quickly to collect as much information as possible to find out what is causing it.
+So they can take action to prevent more people from all ill.

 The Listeriosis outbreak in South Africa included scientists from the NICD, Department of Health (DoH) and a few private laboratories.